oscarotero/psr7-middlewares/README.md

 ### TrailingSlash

-Removes the trailing slash of the path.
+Removes (or adds) the trailing slash of the path.
 For example, `/post/23/` will be converted to `/post/23`.
 If the path is `/` it won't be converted.
 Useful if you have problems with the router.

 ```php
 use Psr7Middlewares\Middleware;